 The Group has the departments required to guarantee compliance with the laws and rules affecting the Company's proper operation.
-The healthcare legislation of different countries and the financial-accounting rules are prominent among these regulations.
+The healthcare legislation of different countries, the financial-accounting rules and anti-corruption legislation are prominent among these regulations.

 Grifols also has external consultants helping to ensure compliance of any regulations applicable to the Group.